CollinHeist/TitleCardMaker/docs/index.md

             1. Replace `~/Your/Install/Directory` with the path to the directory from the above Step 2.

-2. Within the main installation directory, create the required folders for TCM - these are the `assets`, `cards`, `logs`, and `source` directories - by executing the following command(s):
+2. Within the main installation directory, create the required folder for TCM - this is `config` - by executing the following command:

     === ":material-linux: Linux"

         ```bash
-        mkdir assets cards logs source
+        mkdir config
         ```

     === ":material-apple: MacOS"

         ```bash
-        mkdir assets cards logs source
+        mkdir config
         ```

     === ":material-powershell: Windows (Powershell)"

         ```bash
-        mkdir assets; mkdir cards; mkdir logs; mkdir source;
+        mkdir config
         ```

     === ":material-microsoft-windows: Windows (Non-Powershell)"

         ```bash
-        mkdir assets; mkdir cards; mkdir logs; mkdir source;
+        mkdir config
         ```

-3. We now need to make sure these directories have the correct permissions assigned to them.
+3. We now need to make sure this directory has the correct permissions assigned to them.

     === ":material-linux: Linux"